kyma-incubator/compass/docs/kyma-environment-broker/08-01-provisioning-kyma-environment.md

 export NAME={RUNTIME_NAME}
 ```

 > **NOTE:** INSTANCE_ID and NAME must be unique.
-It is recommended to use UUID as instance ID.
+It is recommended to use UUID as an INSTANCE_ID.

-2. Obtain Authorization credentials as described in [Authorization section](./03-05-authorization.md).
-Export this variable based on chosen authorization method:
+2. Get [authorization credentials](./03-05-authorization.md).
+Export this variable based on the chosen authorization method:

 ```bash
 export AUTHORIZATION_HEADER="Authorization: {Basic OR Bearer} $ENCODED_CREDENTIALS"
 ```

-3. Make a call to the Kyma Environment Broker to create a runtime on Azure.
-List of possible request parameters is available [here](./03-01-service-description.md)
+3. Make a call to the Kyma Environment Broker to create a Runtime on Azure.
+Find the list of possible request parameters [here](./03-01-service-description.md).

 ```bash
 curl --request PUT "https://$BROKER_URL/v2/service_instances/$INSTANCE_ID?accepts_incomplete=true" \